Cinema of Indonesia: Movie-goers

 In the regulation of the Minister of Education and Culture of the Republic of Indonesia Number 34 of 2019 concerning the Circulation, Performance, Export and Import of Films, Article 17 explains the need for monthly notification of the number of viewers of a film through a data collection system in order to carry out functions in the field of cinema development.
 This data collection is carried out digitally.
 For each film entered in national cinemas, including local films and imported films, it includes the audience gains based on show hours and detailed locations.

+Various studies insist on the recent fragmentation of audiences in Indonesia, film theatre audiences being only a part of the totality of film viewers.